-Table 1: Minimum, Average and Maximum Processing Timeframes for determined applications in each financial year since 2016/17 and each month since July 2022.
+Table 1: Minimum, Average and Maximum Processing Timeframes for determined applications in each

 DAP Process Improvements:

 The City's Administration has changed the process for DAP matters.
 This will include early confirmation of the availability of Elected Members that are DAP Members to attend DAP meetings.
 This will also include the circulation of the Responsible Authority Report to all Elected Members on contentious DAP items.